izot/smartserver-iot/resources/enocean/US/Local/Readme.md

 <a name="Overview"></a>
 # Overview

 These device type package (dtp) files for the SmartServer IoT support many of the EnOcean-branded sensors and switches classified as finished products or Easyfit devices.
 These files are designed for use with the EnOcean driver operating in local mode.
 There are individual device type package files for each sensor type, as well as a consolidated dtp file containing all of the device types in a single package file.
-In addition, there are individual BACnet type mapping (btm) files for each of the sensor types to support applications where the SmartServer IoT is being used to publish EnOcean sensor data as BACnet IP data using the SmartServer IoT's integral BACnet IP server.
+In addition, there are BACnet type mapping (btm) files for each of the sensor types bundled into the package files to support applications where the SmartServer IoT is being used to publish EnOcean sensor data as BACnet IP data using the SmartServer IoT's integral BACnet IP server.
 Note that these package files are based on the default EnOcean Equipment Profiles (EEP) used by these sensors.
 Some sensors like the STM 550 support different EEPs selectable using NFC.

 <a name="EKCSU"></a>
 # EKCSU - EnOcean Key Card Switch